IRL2/nanover-server-py/README.md

 * In a terminal, in the repository root:
     * Create a conda environment (here we call the environment "nanover-dev") with the required depencies: `conda create -n nanover-dev -c conda-forge "python>3.11" openmm MDAnalysis MDAnalysisTests ase`
     * Activate the conda environment: `conda activate nanover-dev`
-    * Compile the protocol and install the NanoVer python libraries in your conda environment: `./compile.sh`.
+    * Install the NanoVer python libraries in your conda environment: `./compile.sh`.
 If you do not plan on modifying the python packages, you may run `./compile.sh --no-edit` instead.
 Otherwise, by default, the NanoVer packages will be installed in edit mode (`pip install -e`) meaning that changes in the `nanover-server-py` directory will be directly reflected in your python environment.

 ## Running the tests